Charles Malamuth: Life

 Charles Leo Malamuth (or Goodman) was born on November 9, 1899, in Łódź, Poland (then part of the Russian Empire).
-His father was Leo Goodman and mother Cipa (also Celia) Broder.
+His father was Leo Goodman and his mother Cipa (also Celia) Broder.

 In the 1920s, Malamuth was a professor in the Slavonic Department at the University of California, Berkeley.

 On December 20, 1925, in Sacramento, California, Malamuth married Joan London, daughter of American novelist and socialist Jack London.
 It was her second marriage.
-They divorced in 1930, moved to Moscow remarried, separated in 1934, and divorced for good in 1935.
+They divorced in 1930, moved to Moscow, remarried, separated in 1934, and divorced for good in 1935.
 By 1950, he was again married to Renee Malamuth.

-He corresponded with Max Eastman, Eugene Lyons, Adolphe Menjou, and Lev Trotsky as well as Ilya Ehrenburg, Anatoly Lunacharsky, Aleksei Tolstoi, and Evgeny Zamyatin.
+He corresponded with Max Eastman, Eugene Lyons, Adolphe Menjou, and Leon Trotsky as well as Ilya Ehrenburg, Anatoly Lunacharsky, Aleksei Tolstoi, and Evgeny Zamyatin.
 Other friends and acquaintances included Isaac Don Levine.
 Malamuth served as assistant to Eugene Lyons during the latter's stay there as Moscow bureau chief for United Press.
 On November 22, 1930, he accompanied Lyons to an historic interview with Joseph Stalin.

 In 1947, he was director of European Public Relations in Paris for the American Jewish Joint Distribution Committee.
 Around 1950, he left Paris to join Radio Free Europe in Frankfurt, Voice of America, and Radio Liberty.

 In 1953, the Communist Party of France attacked him in its newspaper Ce soir by calling him "un fidéle de Trotsky" ("a Trotsky loyalist") and citing his and Lyons support for Victor Kravchenko during the latter's trial in France for his book I Chose Freedom (1949), which exposed the GULAG system in the USSR.
 Ce Soir "accused" Malamuth of translating the first 500 pages of Kravchenko's famous book.
-Furthermore, the newspaper accused Malamuth of close association with the "Trotskyite Max Eastman" and with Isaac Don Levine.
+Furthermore, the newspaper accused Malamuth of close association with the "Trotskyite" Max Eastman and with Isaac Don Levine.
 In addition, his visitors in Paris included ex-CP members Jay Lovestone and Benjamin Gitlow, and he was also known to have visited the US Embassy in Paris weekly (i.e., implying that he was an American spy).
-Lastly, he had worked for the American Joint Distribution Committee ("Jewish welfare agency"), which the CP USSR had accused of "engineering" the "Doctors Plot."
+Lastly, he had worked for the American Joint Distribution Committee ("Jewish welfare agency"), which the CPSU had accused of "engineering" the Doctors Plot.

 He died in Los Angeles on July 14, 1965.